ilsilfverskiold/langchainjs-aws-service/README.md

   ```bash
   npm install

 - If you haven't installed the Serverless Framework globally, do so with:

   ```bash
   npm install -g serverless

-4. **Environment Variables**: Create an `.env` file at the root of your project directory and set your OpenAI API key:
+4. **Environment Variables**:

+- Create an `.env` file at the root of your project directory and set your OpenAI API key:

     ```bash
     OPENAI_API_KEY=your_openai_api_key_here

+- If you are having issues with your environment variables please use the terminal to set them instead.

+    ```bash
+    export OPENAI_API_KEY="yourkeyhere"

 6. **AWS Credentials**: Configure the Serverless Framework with your AWS credentials: